nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - The note index (i.e. `NOTE_INDEX`) refers to the index number shown in the notes list of the contact details of the displayed person.
 - The index and note index **must be positive integers** 1, 2, 3, …​
+- Only one note may be deleted in each command.
+The behaviour is similar to that of `addnote`.

 Examples: